sashakid/ios-guide/Main/12_multithreading_concurrency.md

 <a name="nsthread"></a>
 ## NSThread
-is a simple Objective-C wrapper around pthreads.
+A simple Objective-C wrapper around pthreads.
 This makes the code look more familiar in a Cocoa environment.
+It is a relatively lightweight way to implement multiple paths of execution inside of an application.
 For example, you can define a thread as a subclass of `NSThread`, which encapsulates the code you want to run in the background.

+Though Operation queues is the preferred way to perform tasks concurrently, depending on application there may still be times when you need to create custom threads.
+Threads are still a good way to implement code that must run in real time.
+Use threads for specific tasks that cannot be implemented in any other way.
+If you need more predictable behavior from code running in the background, threads may still offer a better alternative.

 <a name="run-loops"></a>
 ## Run Loops